mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-6-Discussion.md_toc.md

             chapter](#notes-on-structure-of-the-chapter)
         -   [Planned and emergent activity (in introduction to discussion)](#planned-and-emergent-activity-in-introduction-to-discussion)
+    -   [Representing Coded the Patterns of Activity via coded data](#representing-coded-the-patterns-of-activity-via-coded-data)
     -   [Discussion on authenticity and agency in relation to (personal appropiration?) of tool use](#discussion-on-authenticity-and-agency-in-relation-to-personal-appropiration-of-tool-use)